Gardiner Expressway: East of Jarvis review

 City staff studied the hybrid proposal and reported on the cost of the three options over 100 years in April 2015.
 The cost of the hybrid proposal was estimated at $414 million for construction and $505 million for upkeep.
 The 'keep as-is' proposal was the next most expensive at $342 million for a rebuild and $522 million of the next 100 years.
 The demolish proposal was the least expensive at a total of $326 million immediately and $135 million for upkeep of a new surface boulevard.
 After public consultations, City Council is to vote on the proposals after a final report is delivered in June 2015 from city staff.

 The review came to City Council for consideration at its June 2015 session.
 Prior to the meeting, several special interest groups weighed in with their opinions on the debate.
 A group of Toronto developers came out in favour of full removal.
 The Ontario Trucking Association and Canadian Automobile Association came out in favour of the "hybrid" option.
 Mayor John Tory announced he would support the "hybrid" option and speculation in the media was that the vote would be close between the "hybrid" and "remove" options.
-Debate started on June 10, 2015 and was completed on June 11, 2015.
+Debate started on June 10, 2015, and was completed on June 11, 2015.
 City Council voted 24–21 in favour of the "hybrid" option, 26–19 against the "remove" option, and 44–1 against the "maintain" option.
-To build support for the "hybrid" option among Councillors, Mayor Tory added proposals to direct City staff to study the routing of the connection to the Don Valley Parkway to try to retain as much development potential as possible compared to the "remove" option and report on the feasibility of tunnelling the section, something not even covered in the studies, and which would require a new environmental assessment and possibly a further delay.
+To build support for the "hybrid" option among Councilors, Mayor Tory added proposals to direct City staff to study the routing of the connection to the Don Valley Parkway to try to retain as much development potential as possible compared to the "remove" option and report on the feasibility of tunnelling the section, something not even covered in the studies, and which would require a new environmental assessment and possibly a further delay.
 These passed as part of the approval of the "hybrid" option.
 Council has asked to receive the new studies for September 2015.
 As of January 2020, the removal of the section east of the DVP is not expected to start until 2024.
 In September 2015, staff returned with a report updating their progress on new routings for the hybrid proposal.
 Three new routes would free up more lands for development, with some external submissions received that will also be studied.
 Staff will report to Council committees in January 2016 and Council is expected to debate the matter again in February 2016.
-In July 2018, Aecon won a contract to carry out the revitalization of the expressway between Jarvis and Cherry Streets, and work is expected to be completed by the end of 2020.
+In July 2018, Aecon won a contract to carry out the revitalization of the expressway between Jarvis and Cherry Streets, and work was completed by the end of 2020.

-Construction on the hybrid option commenced on August 31, 2021, starting with the removal of the Gardiner Expressway's eastern terminus, the Logan Avenue Ramps, that had been in service since 2002.
+Construction on the hybrid option commenced on August 31, 2021.
+This started with the closure and removal of the Gardiner Expressway's eastern terminus, the Don River crossing and Logan Avenue Ramp, and since then Gardiner traffic defaults to the Don Valley Parkway.